vmware/terraform-provider-vmc/README.md

 This is the repository for the Terraform provider for VMware Cloud, which one can use with Terraform to work with [VMware Cloud on AWS](https://vmc.vmware.com/).

-**This repository is Work in Progress and has been made public only for review purpose.**
+**This repository is Work in Progress and has been made public only for review purposes.**

 Requirements
 ------------